 “Mew!” the mobile sentry system responded in a shrill voice.

 Merlin winced and leaned in close.
 “Moss,” he said in a low voice, “Security routine gamma-gamma.”
-Following its new command protocol, the small floating disc responded with a simple flashing light below its upper lens, instead of its normal vocal responses.
+Following its new command protocol, the small floating disc responded with a simple flashing light below its upper lens, instead of its normal audible responses.

 “Moss, verbal instruction kappa-iota,” he said, trying to remember the proper codes that Pockets had taught him.
 The unit responded with another flashing light to show acknowledgement.
 Merlin quickly spoke into the Moss’ tiny condenser microphone.
 A moment later, Moss flashed twice and then even its normal humming dropped in auditory level.

-The grey wolf nodded in satisfaction, and then crept up the stairs leading into the interior of the office.
+The gray wolf nodded in satisfaction and then crept up the stairs leading into the interior of the office.
 He grasped the doorknob and turned it as quietly as he could.
 He released the latch once he had the panel open enough for him to slip inside, and then stepped aside to let Moss float past him.
 The small flying saucer maintained a one inch altitude above the floor as it moved into the hallway.

-Assured the unit would accomplish its task, Merlin moved toward the office kitchenette.
+Assured the unit would accomplish its task, Merlin moved toward the kitchenette.
 He could hear Stuart’s voice from the front room, and the terrorist’s exasperated replies.
 Merlin hoped he had time to implement his plan or someone might get seriously injured when the hooded man’s tension snapped.

 Merlin looked around the kitchenette for a weapon, but all he could seem to find were plastic butter knives, forks and chopsticks.
 With a frown, he picked up a small wooden rolling pin, hoping it would be better than nothing at all and silently resolved to stock up the small room with a proper set of utensils.